apostrophecms/apostrophe-documentation/tutorials/getting-started/adding-editable-content-to-pages.md

 `limit` prevents the user from selecting more than the given number of files.

-#### `apostrophe-html`

-There is an `apostrophe-html` widget.
-It allows users to paste raw HTML into your site.
-Don't use it.
-It tends to have a negative impact on well-designed sites.

-But if you must turn it on, educate your end users to use it very sparingly, and never to use it in ways that wreck your beautiful, mobile-friendly design.
-Because nobody wants that.

-It doesn't take any options.

 ##### More about files and Apostrophe

 Users editing these widgets have the option of uploading files or reusing them.
 By default the office-oriented file types accepted by Apostrophe are: